kingokonn/crypto-boys-nft-marketplace/README.md

-# crypto-boys-nft-marketplace
+# Crypto-Boys-NFT-Marketplace

-Cryptoboynft is a smart contract written in solidity.
+Cryptoboysnft is a smart contract written in solidity.

-Users can.
+Users can perform the following actions:

--Mint new crypto boy ERC721 nft and list it for sale.
+1. Mint new crypto boy ERC721 NFT and list it for sale.
--Buy crypto boy NFT from other users.
+2. Buy crypto boy NFT from other users.
--Change the price of their nft that is listed for sale.
+3. Change the price of their NFT that is listed for sale.
--Toggle the Forsale properties of their cryptoboy NFT that is listed for sale.
+4. Toggle the Forsale properties of their cryptoboy NFT that is listed for sale.